ATRedshaw/ATRedshaw.github.io/_posts/2024-08-16-the-lazy-managers-guide-to-fpl-success-202324-optimisation.md

 ##  The Limits of Hindsight and the Quest for Forward-Looking Optimisation

-As much fun as it's been to bask in the glory of our optimized, hindsight-powered FPL team, it's essential to acknowledge the limitations inherent in this approach.
+As much fun as it's been to bask in the glory of our optimised, hindsight-powered FPL team, it's essential to acknowledge the limitations inherent in this approach.
 Our journey into the world of set-and-forget optimisation has revealed some insightful, and slightly disheartening, truths:

 1. **The Hindsight Bias Conundrum:**  Our model benefitted from an unfair (and unrealistic) advantage: knowing exactly how every player would perform throughout the entire season.
 In the real world, FPL managers grapple with uncertainty, making educated guesses about player form, injuries, and the whims of Pep Guardiola.
 Attempting to perfectly predict the optimal set-and-forget team at the start of the season is akin to finding a needle in an infinitely large haystack of player combinations, captaincy choices and bench orders.